-New York City targets the construction of 300,000 new affordable housing units over the next 10 years.
-The city has adopted inclusionary zoning requirements, in-lieu fees and affordable housing density bonuses into its zoning ordinance.
-Financial tools include tax-exempt bonds issued by the Housing Development Corporation and proposed increased capital contributions by the city.
-In the Penn Station area, 600 units of affordable housing were recently completed and the Hudson Yards development is creating up to 5,000 affordable units.
+• New York City targeted the construction of 300,000 new affordable housing units over the 2015-2024 period and has financed over 135,000 units between 2014 and 2019.
+The city has adopted inclusionary zoning requirements, in-lieu fees and affordable housing density bonuses.
+Financial tools include tax-exempt bonds issued by the Housing Development Corporation and increased capital contributions by the city.
+In the Penn Station area, 600 units of affordable housing were recently completed and the Hudson Yards development will create up to 5,000 affordable units.